Quick Answer

 Question 4: Do you already own accessories from another vehicle?

-If you're coming from a Land Cruiser, 4Runner, or Wrangler with T-slot bars, you probably own T-slot-compatible accessories.
+If you're coming from another platform with T-slot bars, you probably own T-slot-compatible accessories.
 Switching to L-Track means replacing those fittings.
-If you're starting fresh, L-Track's open-standard ecosystem gives you more options long-term.
+If you're starting fresh, L-Track's open-standard ecosystem gives you more options long-term across the DVA L-Track accessory range and the wider aftermarket cargo-track industry.

 DVA DualTrack System: Technical Specs